ajrosen/Bitwarden-Accelerator/README.md

 	Option			Opens a new menu with additional actions
 	Fn			Show all fields in a dialog window

-	Command + Option	View all fields in Alfred
+	Control + Command	Open URL in your default browser Command + Option	View all fields in Alfred

-#### *Automatic field rotation*
+*Automatic field rotation*

-When selecting the *same* item within 15 seconds, and the *password* was the last field copied, the *TOTP code* will be copied to the clipboard instead of the password.
+When selecting the *same* login item within *Sync Interval* seconds, and the *password* was the last field copied, the *TOTP code* will be copied to the clipboard instead of the password.

 * **Secure notes**